sugartechllc/WxflowToChords/README.md

 Each module will run a test case if it is invoked individually.

-This code will be run on both regular computers, and micropython systems such as the WiPy.
-Thus the code must be python3 compatible, as well as micropython compatible.
-The [Unix version of micropython](https://github.com/micropython/micropython/wiki/Getting-Started) can be used to verify comaptibility for the latter.
+This code will be run on both regular computers, and micropython systems such as the Raspberry Pi Zero W.
+The code has been testyed against python3 on MacOS and Raspian Lite.

 ## Weatherflow JSON Schema
 Input data is structured according to the Weatherflow